LOADING ...

 Aynsley:

-Ray: What are you doing with that
+Ray: What are you doing that chicken?

 Carl: And then uh, . . .